Do you have a question about JRI services?

 Bay Cove Academy accepts students who have been evaluated and determined to be in need of a more intensive school placement than the public schools can provide.
 The students who are appropriate for our program have a wide range of serious emotional, and or learning difficulties, but do not have acute psychotic illness, developmental delays or behaviors or disorders which would prove unmanageable in an open, non-secure day school setting.

 The admissions process officially begins with the receipt of a referral packet from the school system responsible for the student's education.
 A cover letter or call from the sending school district documenting the reason a new school placement is being sought helps speed the admissions process.
 Upon receipt of the referral packet, it is promptly reviewed to determine whether Bay Cove’s program would support the needs of the student.

-If the basic criteria for admission are met, the Principal and Clinical Director then schedule an intake interview with the parent or guardian, the student and other appropriate agency officials.
+If the basic criteria for admission are met, the Program Director schedules an intake interview with the parent or guardian, the student and other appropriate agency officials.
 A standard intake interview includes a detailed presentation of the school’s program including the educational, clinical, college/career and transition services available, the school calendar, general school rules, behavior management and disciplinary practices of the program, and admission procedures.
 At the conclusion of the interview, a tour of the school is conducted.

-The Principal and Clinical Director make the final decision regarding acceptance of a student into the program.
+The Program Director with input from the Clinical and Educational Director makes the final decision regarding acceptance of a student into the program.
 This decision is based upon the information derived from the referral materials, the intake interview, and other observations made by staff during any class visits.
 In most cases, the placement decision is made within a day of the interview or visit.
 As soon as a decision is made, the student, parent and all concerned parties are contacted.
 A starting date is then established when parents or guardians, the student, Bay Cove staff and the referring town agree on the placement.
 Once accepted, the student is gradually transitioned into the program during the first week following the admission decision.

 Referrals are received and processed throughout the calendar year.